CoryG89/CamMan.js/README.md

 open WebRTC spec.
 CamMan.js has no external dependencies and includes shims for cross browser support exposing a simplified interface and event-based API.
 Originally based on [**`leemachin/say-cheese`**][say-cheese].
 CamMan.js has
-been  enhanced to support canvas outputs, each of which may be manipulated separately per frame.
+been enhanced to support multiple canvas outputs, each of which may be manipulated separately per frame.

 Check out the Photobooth [**example app**][demo] to see what you can do very easily with CamMan.js.
 You can also run the [**QUnit tests**][tests] if you so